ubalklen/Tomatology/README.md

 Logistic regression is a simple yet powerful method of data classification.
 It draws an optimal hyperplane that best separates previously categorized data and allows one to predict which category unseen data should be labeled.

+The [prepare_and_train.py](prepare_and_train.py) file reads all training data, prepare the inputs and train a logisitc regression model.

 The parameters of the final model can be seem in the [Parameters](Parameters.md) page.

 ## Results

 I was able to get the following results:

 As a final test, I am running a small competition against real people on movies to be launched in 2019.
+The predictions wer obtained running the [predict.py](predict.py) script.
 More details on [Competition](Competition.md) page.